TalayRuk/myCodeSnippets/JavaScriptAngular2.md

 # Creating An Angular 2 Project
-last updated _10/18/16_ by _Jonathan_
+Last updated _10/18/16_ by _Jonathan_
-This is a summation of information for the [Epicodus Angular](https://www.learnhowtoprogram.com/javascript/angular-js) week long course, with additions from various documentation.
+This information abbridges the [Epicodus Angular](https://www.learnhowtoprogram.com/javascript/angular-js) course, with additions from Angular and TypeScript documentation.

-Angular is a JavaScript framework that uses TypeScript.
+Angular is a JavaScript framework.
 This template uses the Asset Manager Gulp, runtime Node.js, and package managers bower and npm (bower to manage front end depedencies).
-There is an API that allows using standard ECMAScript 5 JavaScript, but it is recommended to use TypeScript.
+There is an API that allows using standard ECMAScript 5 JavaScript, but it is recommended to write in TypeScript for Angular.

 What is TypeScript?
 > TypeScript starts from the same syntax and semantics that millions of JavaScript developers know today.
 Use existing JavaScript code, incorporate popular JavaScript libraries, and call TypeScript code from JavaScript.
 TypeScript compiles to clean, simple JavaScript code which runs on any browser, in Node.js, or in any JavaScript engine that supports ECMAScript 3 (or newer).<sup>2</sup>